 Sadness & Shame> Eat > Gain Weight > Sadness & Shame> Eat Some More > Gain Some More Weight

-Seven years ago I looked like this:
+in 2006 I looked like this:

 I weighed 320 Lbs and wore a size 24 pant.
-I could only shop at Lane Bryant or the Macy’s “WOMEN’S” section.
+I could only shop at Lane Bryant or the Macy’s “WOMEN” section.
 I was so morbidly obese there were parts of my body I hadn’t seen in YEARS, yes I’m referring to those parts.
 Having a relationship or engaging in sex were alien concepts to me that I could only dream about, because let’s face it: Who wants to date a girl shaped like a Hummer?
 I was teetering on the brink of high cholesterol and diabetes.
 My eating habits consisted of one monstrous meal a day either a McDonald’s double quarter pounder, cheese and bacon only or a massive plate of arroz con bistec.
 My one meal a day was usually around 10-11pm.
 Walking around for more than five minutes became a daunting task.
 Even with all of this, when I’d look in the mirror I’d still say to myself, “Ok ok, I may be chunky but I’m still hella cute!”

 Now I look like this (on a good day):

 I’m still overweight, but I’m 100% content with my life.
 A total 150 pound weight loss over the span of two years.
-It took seeing that first picture above to realize, I am NOThella cute.
+It took seeing that first picture above to realize, I am NOT hella cute.
 My first thought when I saw that picture was, “Oh my god, I’m a monster.”
 I cried myself to sleep, I woke up, ate a half-gallon of ice cream (cookies & cream in case you were wondering) and then I went back to sleep.
 Once I woke up I realized I couldn’t continue to live like this.
-If I ever wanted to have a boyfriend, be healthy or grow passed the age of 50, I needed to lose weight.
+If I ever wanted to be healthy or grow passed the age of 50, I needed to lose weight.
 Much like a drug addict, I had to “hit bottom,” to break away from the cycle and make long-lasting change in my life.